elysium1499/DataVisualizationProject2025/src/3flight-delays.md

 <div>
-This heatmap visualizes the average delay times for U.S. airlines throughout 2022, segmented by days of the week and hours of the day.
+This heatmap visualizes the average delay times for U.S. airlines from 2019 to 2023, segmented by days of the week and hours of the day.
 The y-axis lists the days from Sunday to Saturday, while the x-axis represents the 24-hour clock.
 Color intensity conveys the average delay duration:

 - Green Shades: Indicate shorter delays or early arrivals.
 - White Line: Represents zero delay, marking on-time departures.